The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Stellar density profiles

 Additionally, for Tiles 3 and 4 we observe an increasing density contrast at small distances as well (between 20 - 70 kpc), which maintains the same $\rho_{\rm Bell}$ slope but at higher star counts.
 This behavior indicates that the halo in this region of the sky may be highly anisotropic and thus non-spherical (see \citealt{triaxial2024}).
 Alternatively, within 70~kpc this could be due to the presence of contamination from Sagittarius, even though our fields are at higher latitudes than where the main track from the Sagittarius stream is.

-Finally, in order to confirm or reject the reality of a new density break observed in all Tiles between $\sim 60-70$ kpc and better determine its location, we combined the data from all 4 Tiles in order to boost the star counts, which allows the construction of a density profile with a better spatial resolution (i.e., with bins of 2.5 kpc instead of 10 kpc).
+Finally, to confirm or reject the reality of a new density break observed in all Tiles between $\sim 60-70$ kpc and better determine its location, we combined the data from all 4 Tiles to boost the star counts, which allows the construction of a density profile with a better spatial resolution (i.e., with bins of 2.5 kpc instead of 10 kpc).
 We fit this combined radial density profile with a triaxial double power law using a Monte Carlo Markov Chain (MCMC) approach, which yields a best fit of $\alpha_{in} = 3.13^{+0.48}_{-0.61} $, $\alpha_{out} = 7.46^{+0.44}_{-0.53}$, with a break radius of $67.5^{+4.8}_{-5.0}$ kpc, and presented in Figure \ref{fig:fit} with a dot-dashed red line.
-The MCMC simultaneously fits the triaxiality ratios, for which we found $b/a = 1.0^{+0.57}_{-0.44}$ and $c/a = 0.98^{+0.49}_{-0.50}$.
-Since the data from our fields was combined the resulting $b/a$ and $c/a$ ratios representing the triaxiality were not constrained as this would require simultaneously fitting the profile in different directions of the sky.
+We additionally fit the triaxiality ratios, for which we found $b/a = 1.0^{+0.57}_{-0.44}$ and $c/a = 0.98^{+0.49}_{-0.50}$.For a detailed breakdown of the fitting procedure see \ref{sec:mcmc}.